 The Body Glove performer is an 11-foot all-round inflatable.
 Body Glove is a brand name that has been around the water and water sports scene for a while.
-If Costco or Amazon Body Glove boards are out of stock, consider this Connelly Drifter from Redshift Watersports.

 The Performer has a hybrid, or at least an attempt at hybrid, hull design.
 The production method for inflatable paddleboard does not allow a lot of shaping of the hull.
 The hull on the performer looks a bit like a displacement hull.
 The intention is for the board to track better than other inflatables and judging by some reviews; it seems like it is working.

 A drawback is that all the fins on the board are fixed and small.
 This goes a bit counter to the hull design as a bigger center fin might have helped the tracking even further.
 With the small center fin, a lot that was gained in the hull design is lost.

 It comes in a complete kit with all the accessories you would expect.
 The pump gauge on the pump is not the best quality.
 It indicates that the board is “green” from 12-15 psi.
 Keep pumping to 15 as this is necessary for an optimal experience!
 A feature of the pump is that it is both single and double pumping.
 This is very practical as you can start pumping with dual action, for quick filling, and do the hard work up to 15 psi with the single action.